In the success stories of H&M, Zara, Ikea and Walmart, luck is not a key factor

 If a style becomes highly popular all of the sudden, Zara reacts instantly, creating a new design in the popular style, then gets new items into stores while the trend is still peaking.

 From Customer Feedback to Inventory Management

-Zara’s inventory management software lets the store managers to communicate customer feedback on what they’re looking for, what they like and dislike.
+Zara’s inventory management software lets the store managers communicate customer feedback on what they’re looking for, what they like and dislike.
 Zara’s designers keep sketching, based on the data.

 Constant slight changes give customers a sense of scarcity and exclusiveness.
 This strategy allows Zara to sell more items at full price.
-Less mark-downs, less inventory piling up in any part of supply chain from raw materials to finished products.
+Less mark-downs, less inventory piling up in any part of the supply chain from raw materials to finished products.